gradle/gradle/design-docs/managed-model.md

     - Reasonable error message is received when element type cannot be created.
 - Attempt to discover an unknown node by closing its parent.
 - Apply consistently to all model elements of type `PolymorphicDomainObjectContainer`.
+- Apply DSL consistently to all model elements of type `PolymorphicDomainObjectContainer`.

 ### Implicit tasks are visible to model rules